mizchi-sandbox/my-native-app/README.md

 # My Native App

-This repository is my experiment field with react-native
+This repository is my experimental field with react-native

 - create-react-native-app
 - react-navigation